-When it comes to the outward appearance of homes, the garage is quite often only considered as an afterthought.
-People in Toronto, along with nearby places such as Vaughan and Richmond Hill, tend to put much more thought and effort into the design of their porches, windows, doors, verandas and so on.
+When it comes to the outward appearance of homes, the garage is quite often only considered an afterthought.
+People in Toronto, along with nearby places such as Vaughan and Richmond Hill, tend to put much more thought and effort into the design of their porches, windows, doors, verandas, and so on.
 For the garage, people far too often simply settle for something that seems to fit with the rest of the house.
-This is a mistake, both in terms of your property’s outward appeal, and maximizing your use of space.
+This is a mistake, both in terms of your property’s outward appeal and maximizing your use of space.
 As the garage often represents a good portion of a home’s space, it’s worth properly considering how to make it as appealing as possible.

 Why Glass Garage Doors Are an Excellent Option